 Papaya is unsafe during pregnancy if the pregnant woman has a history of gestational diabetes.

-Beta carotene content of papaya gives it the orange tinge.
-An excess of which causes a benign problem known as carotenemia.
-One should avoid papaya to prevent the discolourations.
+Beta carotene in papaya gives it an orange tinge.
+An excess of this causes a benign problem known as carotenemia.
+One should avoid papaya to prevent discolouration.

-- Latex allergy may be cause by the latex in a papaya, and have fatal repercussions.
+- Latex allergy may be caused by the latex in a papaya, and have fatal repercussions.

-- Women with a previous history of difficulty in getting pregnant or wasted pregnancies shall avoid papayas.
-Studies suggest that papaya which is unripe also affects the development of the foetus.
+- Women with a previous history of fertility problems and miscarriages shall avoid papayas.
+Studies suggest that papaya that is unripe also affects the development of the foetus.

-- You should avoid ingesting the seeds and leaves papaya as they may harm the foetus.
-When buying one, try to pick a slightly greenish papaya which then can be ripened at home..
+- You should avoid ingesting the seeds and leaves of papaya, as they may harm the foetus.
+When buying one, try to pick slightly greenish papaya that can be ripened at home.
 Papayas with black spots or bruises should be avoided.

-- The best option is a well ripened papaya, which is orangish-amber in colour and is soft to touch.
+- The best option is well-ripened papaya, which is orange-amber in colour and soft to touch.

-- Papaya is easily is an affordable fruit.
-It is easy to grow one in your compound and enjoy organic papayas.
+- Papaya is an affordable, easily-available fruit.
+It is easy to grow organic papayas in your compound and enjoy them.

 Many women ask the question – is it safe to eat ripe papaya after delivery?

-Since the consumption of ripe or raw papayas is a controversial subject most women choose to avoid papayas completely during pregnancy.
-However, it can be consumed in small quantities provided there is no history of pregnancy complications without worrying about and adverse effect on the baby.
-In fact, papaya’s right nutrients help in the development of the baby.
+Since the consumption of ripe or raw papayas is a controversial subject, most women choose to avoid papayas completely during pregnancy.
+However, it can be consumed in small quantities, provided there is no history of pregnancy complications without worrying about any adverse effect on the baby.
+In fact, the nutrients in papaya help in the development of the baby.